Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Conclusion

 \section{Conclusion}

-This paper makes a paradigm shift and presents $\ourname$, the first preliminary yet systematic study on cross-cancer prognosis knowledge transfer in WSIs.
-Firstly, we curate a large WSI dataset with 26 cancer types, \dataset, to quantify the transferability of WSI-based prognostic knowledge across different cancers, including that to rare tumors.
+This paper presents $\ourname$, the first preliminary yet systematic study on cross-cancer prognosis knowledge transfer in WSIs.
+Firstly, we curate a large WSI dataset with 26 cancer types, \dataset, to quantify the transferability of WSI-based prognostic knowledge across different cancers, including the transferability to rare tumors.
 Secondly, to gain a deeper understanding of the mechanism behind transferability, we further design a range of experiments.
-With attention maps and statistical methods, we find that a model transferred from another cancer can offer useful knowledge overlooked by the model on a target cancer and there are four intra-task and inter-task factors affecting the transfer.
+With attention maps and statistical methods, we find that a model transferred from another cancer can offer useful knowledge overlooked by the model on a target cancer, and there are four intra-task and inter-task factors affecting transferability.
 Finally, to demonstrate the utility of cross-cancer knowledge transfer in WSI-based prognosis, we propose a routing-based baseline approach, $\ourmethod$.
-Empirical experiments confirm that with $\ourmethod$ cross-cancer prognosis knowledge can be effectively leveraged to further improve performance by 3.1\% on average and routing is a superior mechanism in utilizing and combining multiple transferred, off-the-shelf prognostic models.
-We hope $\ourname$ could lay the foundation and inspire more approaches for the study of this new paradigm, \textit{i.e.}, WSI-based prognosis prediction with cross-cancer knowledge transfer.
+Empirical experiments confirm that, with $\ourmethod$, cross-cancer knowledge can be effectively leveraged to improve prognosis performance by 3.1\% on average, and routing is a superior mechanism in utilizing multiple transferred, off-the-shelf prognostic models.
+We hope $\ourname$ could lay the foundation and inspire more studies on WSI-based prognosis with cross-cancer knowledge transfer.